Clemmons family murders: Background

+Murders

-On November 10, 1805, in Clarksburg, West Virginia (then Virginia), Clemmons murdered his pregnant wife and eight children with an axe.
+On November 10, 1805, Clemmons murdered his pregnant wife Barbara and eight children with an axe.
 The Virginia Argus, in a letter composed by John G. Jackson, George Jackson, William Tate, and Elias Stillwell, stated Clemmons had killed them while they were asleep in three separate beds in the same room.

 A man named Neisly, who purchased a part of Clemmons' crop, went early in the morning to the Clemmons house.
 Finding Clemmons in a state of agitation and insanity, he assumed the family was asleep.
 He saw the niece, who had no knowledge of the killings although she had been present in the house.
 Neisly left the home, unsuspicious of what happened.
-A brother of Clemmons, who lived some miles away and had plans to move with him to Ohio, visited his home and found the oldest boy dead in his bed.
-He ran to alarm his neighbors, while Clemmons fled.
+A brother of Clemmons, who lived some miles away and had plans to move with him to Ohio, visited his home and asked about Clemmons' family.
+Upon being told they were asleep, Clemmons' brother went inside to wake them and found the oldest child, Clemmons' 12-year-old son, dead in his bed.
+After accusing Clemmons of murder, his brother ran to alarm the neighbors, while Clemmons fled.
 Neighbors gathered in and found what the Argus described as "a scene the most shocking to relate": the wife and an infant in one bed, four daughters in another, and two boys and a girl in a third bed.

+Aftermath

-The story was published by Joseph Campbell of the Monongalia Gazette which became an early "horror classic."
+The story was published the day it was reported by Joseph Campbell and Forbes Britton of the Monongalia Gazette which became an early "horror classic."
+It is usually presented as the first published account, though there exists a different article also by Campbell and Britton titled A Particular Account of a Horrid Murder with identical text, albeit less professionally printed.

 After committing the murders, he hid in a cliff of rocks on the north side of the town, but surrendered after a few days.

 Clemmons, who was taken into custody in early December 1805, pleaded not guilty at his Morgantown trial in May 1806.
 He was found guilty and hanged from a locust tree near Decker's Creek in the town on June 30, 1806.
 A 1910 local history book opined that Clemmons was likely insane, but that was not a valid defense at the time.